Septic tanks / soak aways, Conservancy tanks and Packaged plants in Noordhoek

 This information was collected by the Noordhoek Ratepayers Association (NRPA) with the best intentions.
 If you find fault or have comments please let us know by emailing civic@nrpa.org.za

 Are you a member of NRPA already?
-If not, please consider spending R300 per year to help us keep Noordhoek Noordhoek. https://nrpa.org.za/about/register/
+If not, please consider becoming member to help us keep Noordhoek Noordhoek. https://nrpa.org.za/about/register/